grauho/sdc/README.md

 ## Command Line Options

-    -i, --input  <FILE PATH>    : The safetensors file to be converted -o, --output <FILE PATH>    : The desired output file exactly as specified -v, --verbose               : Prints more logging information, still terse -h, --help                  : Prints a help message much like this one
+    -R, --replace            : Does the conversion in-place, -o is ignored -i, --input  <FILE PATH> : The safetensors file to be converted -o, --output <FILE PATH> : The desired output file exactly as specified -v, --verbose            : Prints more logging information, still terse -h, --help               : Prints a help message much like this one

 Notes: